Skip to main content

 This is the actual object that's used by the application to read and send data back.

-The acceptor thread then hands over the task to worker thread to process the data coming from socket.
+The acceptor thread then hands the task to a worker thread.
+The worker processes the data from the socket.

 Port and Sockets